Stair Lifts Vancouver, British Columbia

 Recommended For

-Who Needs a Stair Lift?
+Who Uses a Stair Lift?

 According to Statistics Canada, Falls are the most common cause of injury among older Canadians.
 Every year, it is estimated 1 in 3 seniors aged 65 years and older are likely to fall at least once.
 Stairs in the house can be a huge risk for people with mobility problems.
 See our full reviews and compare all stair lifts in Canada.